A Dandelion Leaf and Meat Curry From Kashmir

 A treasured spring recipe in Kashmir is a meat curry flavoured with dandelions.
 Hirra Azmat finds out more.

 In Kashmir, spring is more than a season — it is a homecoming.
 After long nights of Chillai-Kalan (the coldest and most severe part of winter in the valley), the dormant landscape stirs back to life.
-As buds open, dandelions — the bright, sunny yellow blooms with their serrated leaves — are the first to greet the light.
-Known locally as hund, these wild plants not only herald the new season but they are also edible, and deeply intertwined with the region’s culinary and medicinal traditions.
+As buds open, dandelions bring their bright, sunny yellow blooms and serrated leaves, to greet the light.
+Known locally as hund, these wild plants not only herald the new season but are also edible, and deeply intertwined with the region’s culinary and medicinal traditions.

-Nearly all parts of this plant can be eaten.
-However, the fresh as well as dried dandelion leaves have reappeared in Kashmiri kitchens during spring and winter for centuries, revived in a curry that simmers with meat, spices and remembrance.
-The flavour of meat curry and dandelions or hund te maaz, is subtle, just a hint of sweetness, but the magic lies in patience — bitterness tamed, spices coaxed, flavours layered.
+Nearly every part of the plant can be eaten.
+Both fresh as well as dried dandelion leaves have reappeared in Kashmiri kitchens in the spring and winter for centuries, revived in a curry that is simmered with meat, spices and remembrance.
+The flavour of meat curry and dandelions, or hund te maaz, is subtle, with a hint of sweetness.
+But the magic lies in patience — bitterness tamed, spices coaxed, flavours layered.

-The value of dandelions extends beyond taste.
-They have long been cherished for their healing virtues.
+The value of dandelion extends beyond taste.
+It has long been cherished for its healing values.
 It is loaded with calcium, vitamins A, C, and K, as well as vitamin E, folate, and traces of B vitamins, and enriched with minerals like iron, magnesium, and potassium.
-These greens are prepared for new mothers to restore strength and aid recovery after childbirth in the region.
-“As a child, I often wondered why anyone would be so fascinated by what most considered weeds.
-One day, I asked grandmother.
-She smiled and told me about the powerful nutrition packed in this wild plant,” says Waheeda Pandit, a home cook based in Kashmir.
-“When my daughter was born, I remember how my mother gave me lots of dandelions and meat curry to replenish the lost vigour.
+These greens are prepared for new mothers in the region, to restore strength and aid recovery after childbirth.
+“As a child, I often wondered why anyone would be so fascinated by what most considered a weed.
+One day, I asked my grandmother.
+She smiled and told me about the powerful nutrition packed in this wild plant,” says Waheeda Pandit, a homecook based in Kashmir.
+“When my daughter was born, I remember how my mother gave me lots of dandelion and meat curry to replenish the lost vigour.
 It wasn’t just food — it was love, healing, and tradition served on a plate.”

 After a few rounds of boiling and a firm squeeze, Waheeda explains that dandelion greens mellow into something deeply earthy — ready to blend into a coarse paste that becomes the heart of this beloved meat curry.

 Dandelions also hold a special place in Kashmir’s history.
-Back in the day, during the long winters, heavy snow would often block the Srinagar-Jammu highway — the region's sole road connection to the rest of India.
+During the long winters, heavy snow would often block the Srinagar-Jammu highway — the region's sole roadway connection to the rest of India.
 “The valley would remain cut off for months.
 Winters were harsh, cold, and lonely.
 But Kashmiri traditions and wisdom helped us survive.
 One of those traditions was drying vegetables in the sun before the winter set in.
-Sun-dried dandelions were among the most treasured foods, used to prepare warm, comforting meals during the freezing months,” says Waheeda.
+Sun-dried dandelions were among the most prized foods, used to prepare warm, comforting meals during the freezing months,” says Waheeda.

 RECIPE FOR HUND TE MAAZ